Falling tree kills B.C. woman during hike - Victoria News

 A falling tree claimed the life of a B.C. woman on Tuesday, according to the RCMP.

+Now the provincial government says that tree didn’t pose a risk when the trail was assessed in March.
+And a recreational officer says the fatal portion of Ripple Rock Trail is safe.

-The 57-year-old woman was with her daughter on the Ripple Rock Trail, a popular route north of Campbell River, when the tragedy occurred.
+The 57-year-old woman was with her daughter on the popular route north of Campbell River when the tragedy occurred.

 They had hiked for about three kilometres when the tree came down.

-Despite attempts to provide medical attention to the woman by her daughter, who is a nurse, and another hiker, who is a former military medic, the woman succumbed to her injuries.
+Despite attempts to provide medical attention to the woman by her daughter, who is a nurse, and another hiker, a former military medic, the woman succumbed to her injuries.

 The Campbell River RCMP described it as a “sudden death.”